 In February 2018, we announced a \$100.0 million stock repurchase program.
-In October 2018 and 2019, we announced that our authorization under this program had increased by \$100.0 million and \$100.0 million, respectively.
+On each of October 30, 2018, October 30, 2019, May 7, 2020 and February 10, 2021, we announced that our board of directors had authorized an increase of \$100.0 million to the share repurchase program, resulting in an aggregate authorization of \$500.0 million.
 Although our board of directors authorized this stock repurchase program, we are not obligated to repurchase any specific dollar amount or to acquire any specific number of shares.
 The stock repurchase program could affect the price of our common stock, increase volatility and diminish our cash reserves.
 In addition, it may be suspended or terminated at any time, which may result in a decrease in the price of our common stock.
-In the year ended December 31, 2019, we repurchased 1,026,455 shares of our common stock for an aggregate purchase price of approximately \$86.4 million.
-As of December 31, 2019, approximately \$128.5 million remained available for share repurchases pursuant to our stock repurchase program.
+In the year ended December 31, 2020, we repurchased 352,000 shares of our common stock for an aggregate purchase price of approximately \$126.7 million.